AdguardTeam/AdGuardDNS/doc/configuration.md

     ```

  *  <a href="#web-safe_browsing" id="web-safe_browsing" name="web-safe_browsing">`safe_browsing`</a>:
-    The optional safe browsing web server configurations.
-Every request is
+    The optional safe browsing block-page web server configurations.
+Every
-    responded with the content from the file to which the `block_page` property
+    request is responded with the content from the file to which the
-    points.
+    `block_page` property points.

     See the [full description of this API][http-block-pages] on the HTTP API
     page.